Application Deadline: May 6th 2020

-The International Development Department, University of Birmingham, is pleased to offer one scholarship for the MSc in International Development (Governance and State-building), for the academic year starting in September 2019.
+The International Development Department, University of Birmingham, is pleased to offer one scholarship for our MSc in International Development (Governance and State-building), for the academic year starting in September 2020.

 The scholarship is provided by the Mo Ibrahim Foundation and is for a two-year programme, with the successful candidate undertaking the full MSc programme, with a one year internship being integral to the programme.
 The internship will consist of six months with IDD and six months with the Mo Ibrahim Foundation in London.

 The Governance and Statebuilding programme is one of the specialised streams within international development, and takes an interdisciplinary standpoint, combining the theoretical rigour of political economy and the practical experience of development.
 The good governance agenda occurs now increasingly alongside debate on state-building, which encompasses issues such as accountability and transparency, corruption, conflict, political settlement, human rights, participation, access to justice and democratisation.
 Governance and state-building are of particular interest to governments, nongovernmental organisations and development agencies, as well as to a growing and vibrant academic community.

 The pathway for the Foundation scholarship comprises the following modules: